**Newest Announcements at top —- Scroll down for resources for those needing help or wanting to help.

 Cher’s concert that had been postponed in Oklahoma City has been rescheduled for Sept.
 18.

 KISS’ show at the BOK Center in Tulsa has been postponed and rescheduled for October 4.

 Dan + Shay concert, set for March 20 at BOK Center, has been postponed and rescheduled for July 30.

-Michael Bublé show at Chesapeake Energy Arena, scheduled for April 3, has been postponed.
-There is no reschedule date available yet.
+Michael Bublé show at Chesapeake Energy Arena, scheduled for April 3, has been postponed to Feb.
+17, 2021.

 Updates from cities.
 See what is canceled, what is postponed and what is still taking place.
 Get the latest: Oklahoma City, Edmond, Moore, Norman, Midwest City, Bethany, Guthrie, Yukon, El Reno, Tuttle, Piedmont, Nicholls Hills, The Village, Shawnee, Stillwater and Warr Acres